top of page

 Dialogue System

-We realized that it wasn't clear enough for players, particularly children, to determine whether they had the correct item or items that a character was requesting.
-To address this, I created a script for a thought bubble that indicates whether the player possesses the required quantity of the specified items.
+We also realized that it wasn’t clear enough for players, especially kids, if they had the correct items for a character’s request.
+To fix this, I created a thought bubble script that shows whether the player has the right items.

 Inventory System

-To ensure that the pinecones were attracted to the player, I developed a script that allows for easy adjustments to the magnetization speed.
-Additionally, we designed the planks and hats to be collected through interactions, so I integrated those items into the interaction system.
+To make pinecones attract to the player, I created a script with an adjustable magnetization speed.
+Planks and hats were designed to be picked up through interactions, so I integrated them into the interaction system.

 To demonstrate how the moose appears with different hats, I created a rendering of the player within the inventory.